Simon Wheatley’s principle area of practice is maximum severity claims, including brain damage cases and traumatic amputation of limbs.

 In Clinical Negligence, Simon specialises in claims involving injury at birth, failure to diagnose, failure to inform, and a variety of procedures including laparotomy and laparoscopy.
 He is also instructed in product liability cases which concern medical products.

-Simon undertakes a range of Personal Injury work that includes industrial accidents, chemical injuries and road traffic cases.
+Simon undertakes a range of Personal Injury work that range from injuries at a chemical plant to catastrophic road traffic cases.
 He is experienced with working with the consequences of head injuries, including resolving the problems caused by misdiagnosis and/or misunderstanding of the significance of head injuries.

 Simon also appears in the Court of Protection, dealing with the ramifications particularly of the Mental Capacity Act 2005.

 Simon specialises in all claims for Clinical Negligence.
-In the last year these have included birth injury claims, failed plastic surgery outcomes, failure to diagnose, failure to inform, and a variety of procedures including laparotomy and laparoscopy.
+In the last year these have included birth injury claims, failed plastic surgery outcomes, failure to diagnose, failure to inform, and a variety of procedures including heart surgery.

 He is presently instructed in a large number of damage at birth claims, including fetal injury and shoulder dystocia claims.

 As a subset of the birth injury claims, Simon is involved in a number of maternal claims for damages arising out of torn genitalia.

 The Claimant’s father died of cancer.
 Following a similar diagnosis, C, aged 40 became depressed, suicidal and was admitted to a secure unit.
 However, she was permitted to leave the unit and having done so, then attempted to commit suicide at Kingston train station.
 She failed to take her life, but the train amputated both her legs.
 Liability admitted but the case is proceeding to a contested hearing on the value of the claim.
 Recently, an application for an interim payment in £1M was approved by the court.